mrdoob/three.js/editor/docs/Implementing additional commands for undo-redo.md

 leads to hundreds of minor changes to the x-position.
 The user expectation is not to undo every single change that happened while he dragged the mouse cursor but rather to go back to the position before he started to drag his mouse.

+When editing a script the changes are also merged into one undo-step.